P-AGraham/PSI/Essay/Notes.md

 9. Use a 4 dimensionnal quaternionic QFT as an "embeding theory" of the fuzzy sphere
 10. Thompson problem algorithm build on a non commutative geometry sequence to the original problem.
 11. Another way to discretize the sphere (golden ratio spiral): https://extremelearning.com.au/how-to-evenly-distribute-points-on-a-sphere-more-effectively-than-the-canonical-fibonacci-lattice/
+12. The bloch theorem should generalize for the Icosahedron
+13. The ISing CFT is at a special angular point in the crossing equation landscape: there are forbidden CFT data points near it and maybe the CFT data agreeent at finite size can be accelerated by forcing some data into the forbidden region leaing very little possibility in the allowed region
+14. The entanglement of the positions of the fermions should be almost minimal and negligible compared to the entanglement of the Ising CFT.
+This could be acheived by strong localisation effects making the fuzzy sphere model an insulator model.
+LOcalisation effects are usually due to impurities and here we have a non-commutative impurity
+15. What is supersymmetric localisation ?

 # Code